How to help wildlife in winter

 Hedgehogs have a hard time during the colder months, with nearly half of all hedgehogs not surviving their first winter.

 What you can do: You can create a home or provide shelter for hedgehogs by making a leaf or log pile or by simply positioning a plank of wood against a wall.
-As their diet mostly consists of snails, slugs and insects, they might struggle to find food so leaving a dish of water and dog or cat food can help keep them happy and healthy.
+Since their diet mostly consists of snails, slugs, and insects, hedgehogs might struggle to find food during the winter.
+To help hedgehogs stay happy and healthy through the colder months, you could leave a dish of water and some dog or cat food out for them.

 Prepare for spring

-Late winter is the time to prepare your garden for spring and the wildlife that will rely on everything you have to offer as the seasons change.
-If you have any nest boxes, they will need to be cleaned ready for nesting season, while early flowering plants should be planted to help give pollinators an important early source of nectar.
+Late winter is the time to prepare your garden for spring and to help the wildlife who rely on everything you have to offer as the seasons change.
+For example, nest boxes should be cleaned ready for nesting season, while early flowering plants should be planted to help give pollinators an important source of nectar.

-Have you got any top tips around caring for wildlife in winter to share with other nature lovers?
-Let us know on our Facebook or Twitter page.
+Have you got any top tips around caring for wildlife in winter that you want to share with fellow nature lovers?
+If so, please let us know via Facebook, Twitter/X, Instagram, or TikTok

 Animal welfare blog